Find out in this tutorial how easy it is to DIY reupholster your dining chairs whenever you are ready to give your dining room a make-over.

-With my flat-head screwdriver I loosened the old staples or upholstery nails.
+With my flat-head screwdriver, I loosened the old staples or upholstery nails.
 Caution: always point the tip away from you!
-Last time I had reupholstered these chairs, I used A LOT of staples so this step took me a while.
+The last time I had reupholstered these chairs, I used A LOT of staples so this step took me a while.

 I also used a pair of pliers to pull out the staples.
 Sometimes, they would break and I used the pliers to pull out the pieces that were stuck in the wood.

 It’s a good idea to collect any pulled-out staples.
 They are small and can easily fall on the floor.
 Nobody wants to accidentally step into them – which is why I put them all in a small dish.

 I simply put the old fabric over the new as a “pattern” so I would get the right size.
 Our dining chairs are pretty old (they might be from the 19th century) and even though they are all part of the same set, no two seats were completely the same.
 Thus, I cut one piece at a time and reupholstered that chair right away.

 This is the fun part!
 I placed the cut-out piece of fabric, stretched it over the seat, and started stapling it on the underside.
 I always start stapling in the middle and moving to the sides from there while stretching the fabric to make sure it’s nice and flat.
 Depending on what the chair seat looks like, I might have to pay special attention to the corners.
 As you can see, this time around I didn’t use all that many staples – just in case I change my mind again 😉